Maximinodotpy/articles/014 - Ripple Button with HTML, SASS and JavaScript/_blog/article.md

 ---
-name: 'Ripple Button with HTML, SASS, and JavaScript'
+name: Ripple Button with HTML, SASS, and JavaScript
-slug: 'ripple-button-with-html-sass-and-javascript'
+slug: ripple-button-with-html-sass-and-javascript
-tags: []
+tags:
+  - HTML
+  - SASS
+  - CSS
+  - JavaScript
-category: 'Utility'
+category: Utility
-description: 'Learn how to make a button that has a ripple effect when you click it.
-We will use HTML, SASS and JavaScript.'
+description: Learn how to make a button that has a ripple effect when you click it.
+We will use HTML, SASS and JavaScript.
 ---

 In this Tutorial, we will make a button component usable in HTML that will show a little splash when clicking on it.
 We will learn about CSS Keyframe Animations and JavaScript.
 We will make it so we can simply add a class to a button in order for it to work.
 We will also make variations of the button for colors and sizes.